 In small mixing bowl, combine remaining ingredients, except cherries.
-Spread a fourth of the cornflake mixture on each grapefruit half.
+Spread 1⁄4 of the cornflake mixture on each grapefruit half.
 Place cherry in center of each half.
-Microwave at High Power for 7 to 9 minutes, or until heated through.
+Microwave at HIGH Power for 7 to 9 minutes, or until heated through.
 Let stand 2 minutes.